Ministry of Human Resources and Social Security

-Since March 17, 2008, the ministry is headed by Yin Weimin.

 Responsibilities

+The Ministry of Human Resources and Social Security (MOHRSS) formulates development plans for human resources and social security policies, promotes employment, creates income policies for personnel in institutions, and develops a multi-level social security system for urban areas and rural areas.

 The MOHRSS has responsibility for managing the employment market in mainland China.
 The ministry also oversees the China Overseas Talent Network, part of the Thousand Talents Plan, and has internal bureaus focused on technology transfer.

-Due to the financial crisis of 2008 and late 2000s recession, the department has recommended companies to prevent and control large staff reduction.
-The agency also provides assistance to labor-intensive industries and enterprises to create more employment.
-MOHRSS stressed that priority be given to migrant workers, laid-off workers, poor people and graduates from universities and colleges in offering works.